 The CoPilot app is the smartest way to buy a car.
 Search all listings in your area, get notified about deals, new listings, and price drops, or chat with one of our copilots for some hands-on advice.

 Once this is done, note your findings and set up an inspection at a local mechanic.
-For a few hundred dollars, a mechanic will run your vehicle through a complete inspection that includes both diagnostic and visual inspections.
+A mechanic will run your vehicle through a complete inspection that includes diagnostic and visual assessments for a few hundred dollars.
 They’ll also road test the car to flush out all issues.
 This is a must when shopping for a used car and can provide ultimate peace of mind to shoppers.

 This all may seem like it’s overwhelming and trust us, we get it.
 That’s exactly why we created CoPilot!
 Download CoPilot on your phone to find the best-used cars based on way more than just their price.
 Whether you’re looking for a 2016 Escape or other similar vehicles, CoPilot ranks vehicles based on their reliability, price, and other factors to show you the best of the best.
 Rather than wade through listing after listing; let CoPilot make it easier than ever to shop for a used car that will last for the long haul.
 Never shop alone again, download CoPilot today.